Dasharo/docs/docs/kb/fwupd.md

 $ sudo fwupdmgr update -v
 ```

-The output might suggest what's the issue, example:
+The output might suggest what the issue is, for example:
 <!-- markdownlint-disable MD013 -->
 <details><summary>Example of fwupdmgr update -v</summary>
     ```txt